-We have four operators from each of which we derive approximately 10% or more of our combined rental revenue and interest income from mortgage loans.
-The following table sets forth information regarding our major operators as of December 31, 2018:
+We have two operators from each of which we derive approximately 10% or more of our combined rental revenue and interest income from mortgage loans.
+The following table sets forth information regarding our major operators as of December 31, 2019:

-Num ber of Numb er of Percent age of SNF ALF Total Total Operator SNF ALF Beds Units Revenue (1) Assets Prestige Healthcare 24 - 3,010 93 18.0 % 16.7 % Senior Lifestyle Corporation 23 1,457 11.8 % 10.5 % Brookdale Senior Living - 37 1,702 9.9 % 4.6 % Senior Care Centers 11 1,444 8.8 % 7.1 % Total 35 60 4,454 3,252 48.5 % 38.9 %
+Numl ber of Numb er of Percent ige of SNF ALF Total Total Operator SNF ALF Beds Units Revenue (1) Assets Prestige Healthcare 24 - 3,010 93 17.1 % 17.4 % Senior Lifestyle Corporation 23 1,457 10.8 % 10.2 % Total 24 23 3,010 1,550 27.9 % 27.6 %

-(1) Includes rental income from owned properties and interest income from mortgage loans as of December 31, 2018.
+(1) Includes rental income from owned properties and interest income from mortgage loans as of December 31, 2019 and excludes rental income due to lessee reimbursement of our real estate taxes and adjustment for collectibility of rental income.

-Our financial position and ability to make distributions may be adversely affected if Prestige Healthcare, Senior Lifestyle Corporation, Brookdale Senior Living, Senior Care Centers or any of our lessees and borrowers face financial difficulties, including any bankruptcies, inability to emerge from bankruptcy, insolvency or general downturn in business of any such operator, or in the event any such operator does not renew and/or extend its relationship with us.
+Our financial position and ability to make distributions may be adversely affected if Prestige Healthcare, Senior Lifestyle Corporation or any of our lessees and borrowers face financial difficulties, including any bankruptcies, inability to emerge from bankruptcy, insolvency or general downturn in business of any such operator, or in the event any such operator does not renew and/or extend its relationship with us.